ltrybuch/lib-themisui/themis_components/thSelect/readme.md

 `placeholder` is added as a separate `option` outside of the array of `options` because anything inside the array of `options` is considered valid by Angular and thus will never trigger a `form.name.$error.required` error in your Angular form.
+- The `option` elements (dropdown list items) are rendered by the OS so will look slightly different depending on what OS is being used.